hashicorp/vault-client-go/docs/Identity.md

 [[Back to README]](../README.md)

-## PostIdentityMfaMethodPingidMethodId
+## UpdateIdentityMfaMethodPingidMethodId

-> PostIdentityMfaMethodPingidMethodId(ctx, methodId).IdentityMfaMethodPingidRequest(identityMfaMethodPingidRequest).Execute()
+> UpdateIdentityMfaMethodPingidMethodId(ctx, methodId).IdentityMfaMethodPingidRequest(identityMfaMethodPingidRequest).Execute()

 Update or create a configuration for the given MFA method